krrishx/dynamic-product-card/README.md

 *   `src/App.jsx` - Demo page showcasing the grid layout.

 ---
-*Created for the Coding Challenge.*
+*Created for the TWWIOS assignment.*